elandahl/elandahl.github.io/_posts/2014-3-3-Maker-In-Residence.md

 **Other times as posted**
 {: style="text-align: center"}

-Dr. Landahl has been building computers and scientific instruments for over 40 years and is available to help the DePaul community with their projects as the Maker-In-Residence at the Library’s new MakerHub.
+Dr. Landahl has been building computers and scientific instruments for over 40 years and is available to help the DePaul community with their projects as the Maker-In-Residence at the Richarson Library’s new Maker Hub.
 He is an author of over 50 scientific publications and has worked at three different National Laboratories.
 As an Associate Professor in the [DePaul Physics Department](https://csh.depaul.edu/academics/physics/Pages/default.aspx) he teaches Experimental Physics and Electronics.

 ### Practical Skills